How long does online UTI treatment take?

 Meaningful improvement within 24–48 hours of starting an appropriate antibiotic.
 Burning fades first, then urgency and frequency.

-Reviews still happen but may wait until the next business morning.
+Reviews still happen 7 days a week, including weekends, but timing can vary.
 If your case is urgent (fever, flank pain, severe symptoms), don't wait — go to urgent care or the ER today.

 Related articles

-Clinically reviewed by Bidwell Cranage, APRN, FNP-C, AANP board-certified Family Nurse Practitioner.
+Clinically reviewed by Ashley Cranage, APRN, FNP-C, AANP board-certified Family Nurse Practitioner.

 Last reviewed: April 21, 2026 · References: IDSA 2011 Uncomplicated Cystitis Guideline; CDC antibiotic stewardship.